sankantsu/minimal-git/README.md

 - ls-files
 - read-tree
 - write-tree
+- update-index

 ## License

-This software is released under the MIT License, see LICENSE.txt.
+This software is released under the MIT License, see LICENSE.